banhpete/Notes-on-Back-End-Topics/README.md

 As we can see from the the picture, Django is a python module so it is contained with Python (meaning that it's just python code that we use to host the web server and handle the requests/responses).

 The request goes to a Django Project, specifically the urls.py file which will then direct to an app, these are the functionalities of a web project, therefore, a Django project can have multiple apps.
 The apps are separate folders that also have urls.py file which directs a request to specific views and then in the view, it may invoke a model to interact with the database.
 The view will then eventually send a template layer back to the browser as a response.

+## Oauth
+Oauth is an open standard authorization protocol that stands for Open Authorization, and describes how a user can grant a website/application access to their information on another website/application (think Google, Facebook, etc) so that they can use.
+It is **important**  to note that Oauth has nothing to do with authentication, it is not confirming/validating the identity of person at all, it is just authorizing an application to make API requests on a user's behalf, the application is not validating the user is.. well the user.
+If we think about it, when a website uses OAuth to access your google info and you're already logged in, you don't actually have to log in again, there is no authenication!

+**So how does OAuth work?**

+1. Firstly, whatever website/application/platform you want your applicaition to access and gather data, you need to obtain OAuth 2.0 credentials, specifically a client ID and a client secret from them.
+Depending on the app, (server-sided or javascript web, or etc.) you may need to provide a redirect URL.
+2. After receiving the credentials we can start implementing OAuth into our website/application.
+Our website/applcation first needs to get consent from a user to use their info from a different website, so to do that, our website/application needs to send/redirect the user to the OAuth server where they need to say "Yes I give consent" or "No, I don't".
+This redirection shall be to an url that contains the client ID so that the Oauth server can tell the user who is requesting their info.
+THE URL shall also contain the scope of the info being request (contact, email, etc.).
+3. If a user gives consent, they will then be redirected to our website through the url we provided to other application mentioned in step 1.
+With this redirect, our server will now have an authorization code.
+With this authorization code, we have our website/application make an exchange for an access token to the API we want to gather data from on the behalf of the user.